Carlosrincong/GCP-Cloud-Engineer/VPC/README.md

 - Gateway: translate data packet from a source protocol to destination protocol on network.
 - VM instances from a networking perspective

+# Direct connectivity
+Services usefull to connect your GCP VPC network with either local network, other provider cloud network or with other GCP VPC network.

 ## Cloud VPN Gateways
 In order to create a connection between two VPN gateways, you must establish two VPN tunnels.
 Each tunnel defines the connection from the perspective of its gateway, and traffic can only pass when the pair of tunnels is established.